imaris/imglib2-imaris-bridge/index.md

 for creating/getting/showing datasets.
-You can also use [`ImarisApplication.getIApplicationPrx()`](apidocs/com/bitplane/xt/ImarisApplication.html#getIApplicationPrx--) to access the underlying Imaris XT proxy for accessing functionality not covered by Imaris-Bridge (either directly or through [*EasyXT*](https://github.com/BIOP/EasyXT-FIJI)).
+You can also use [`ImarisApplication.getIApplicationPrx()`](apidocs/com/bitplane/xt/ImarisApplication.html#getIApplicationPrx--) to access the underlying Imaris XT proxy for accessing functionality not covered by ImgLib2-Imaris-Bridge (either directly or through [*EasyXT*](https://github.com/BIOP/EasyXT-FIJI)).